mildlyskilled/mildlyskilled-blog/content/posts/2021-06-07/index.md

 Some Screenshots
 ---

 We start off with the front matter.
-Currently the homw screen will just be partitioned by whatever categories I had in my OPML file and will also display the news channels.
+Currently the home screen will just be partitioned by whatever categories I had in my OPML file and will also display the news channels.
 This is going to change over time as I want to make it so that it's not just something I use, I would like to make the application a bit more flexible moving forward, so things like creating new sections, displaying news by section and such.

 ![Front matter](/posts/2021-06-07/images/front_matter.png)